ApurvaChitre/sample_size/README.md

 _Script name:_ calling_qtls.R

 # Linkage mapping with haplotypes
 - We performed linkage mapping with haplotypes using `R/qtl2`.
-Input files required for linkage mapping using haplotypes are present in this __Zenodo repository__.
+Input files required for linkage mapping using haplotypes are present in the __Zenodo repository__ at https://doi.org/10.5281/zenodo.7753621.
 - We estimated founder haplotypes using the `calc_genoprob_fst` function with the cohort and founder strain genotypes.
 - The kinship matrices were derived using the “leave one chromosome out” method with the `calc_kinship` function.